 OPEN SPACE COMMITTEE - was formed in 1999 for the purpose of recommending acquisitions of interest in real property to be owned or managed by the Conservation Commission or other designated nonprofit organization or in the case of interests to acquire sites for future wellhead development for a Water Resource District.
-TASK FORCE ON LOCAL POLLUTION/PHASE II STORMWATER MANAGEMENT COMMUNITY OVERSIGHT PROGRAM - membership shall consist of seven (7) members of the general public, at least two of whom, if possible, shall have a professional background in science, law or engineering.
-PRIVATE ROADS ACCEPTANCE - On an annual basis we will have to establish a prioritization process to see what roads will be brought before the town for consideration.
-RECREATION COMMITTEE - Works with the Director of Recreation on long term planning for the recreational needs of the Town RECYCLING - Provide advice and assistance to the Board of Selectmen, the ISWM General Manager and Town residents concerning recycling requirements and procedures.
+TASK FORCE ON LOCAL POLLUTION/PHASE II STORMWATER MANAGEMENT COMMUNITY OVERSIGHT PROGRAM - membership shall consist of seven (7) members of the general public, at least two of whom, if possible, shall have a professional background in science, law or engineerin PRIVATE ROADS ACCEPTANCE - On an annual basis we will have to establish a prioritization proce to see what roads will be brought before the town for consideration.
+RECREATION COMMITTEE - Works with the Director of Recreation on long term planning for the recreational needs of the Town RECYCLING - Provide advice and assistance to the Board of Selectmen, the ISWM General Manage and Town residents concerning recycling requirements and procedures.
 Assist the Board of Selectmen with public education concerning recycling, composting and source reduction.
-REGISTRAR OF VOTERS - The Board of Registrars responsibilities include registering voters, making local listings of residents, certifying nomination papers and petitions, processing absent voter applications and administering election recounts.
-SELECTMEN'S ENERGY ADVISORY COMMITTEE - assist the Board of Selectmen on the investigation, research and consideration of siting and utilizing alternative forms of energy for municipal purposes.
+REGISTRAR OF VOTERS - The Board of Registrars responsibilities include registering voters making local listings of residents, certifying nomination papers and petitions, processing absent voter applications and administering election recounts.
+SELECTMEN'S ENERGY ADVISORY COMMITTEE - assist the Board of Selectmen on the investigation research and consideration of siting and utilizing alternative forms of energy for municipal purposes.
 SOUTH SIDE FIRE STATION FEASIBILITY AND DESIGN BUILDING COMMITTEE - To serve as advisors to the Town Administrator and Bourne Board of Selectmen as it prepares the design, siting and feasibility of a new replacement fire/ems station on the south side of the Cape Cod Canal.
-SHORE AND HARBOR COMMITTEE - Works on plans, future development and recommends regulatory change and enforcement SPECIAL WORKS OPPORTUNITY PROGRAM - SWOP's mission statement is to provide social through social settings that foster independence and cultivate respect and support through community involvement.
+SHORE AND HARBOR COMMITTEE - Works on plans, future development and recommends regulatory change and enforcement SPECIAL WORKS OPPORTUNITY PROCRAMA SWOD'S mission of the SPECIAL WORKS OPPORTUNITY PROGRAM - SWOP's mission statement is to provide social opportunities to adults with intellectual disabilities residing in the Town of Bourne.
+We do this through social settings that factor independence and will through social settings that foster independence and cultivate respect and support through community involvement.
 STREET AND TRAFFIC - Look into the current street lighting.
-TOWN ADMINISTRATORS ADVISORY COMMITTEE ON PEDESTRIAN BICYCLE PATHWAY - to assist in the creation of a pedestrian and bicycle pathway within the geographic boundaries of the Town of Bourne, connecting with the Shining Sea pathway in Falmouth TRANSPORTATION ADVISORY COMMITTEE - shall have the following responsibilities on transportation-related projects proposed by the town and others and shall include, but not limited to, highways and other roadways, rail services, bus services, shuttle services and transportation facilities.
-V WASTEWATER ADVISORY COMMITTEE - To serve as advisors to the Town Administrator and Bourne Board of Sewer Commissioners in the areas of public policy and long-range planning as it relates to the implementation of the Comprehensive Wastewater Management Plan.
-WASTEWATER FACILITY DESIGN AND BUILDING - To serve as advisors to the Town Administrator and Bourne Board of Sewer Commissioners as it prepares the final design, siting and construction of a 100,000 gpd facility within Buzzards Bay.
-UPPER CAPE REGIONAL TRANSFER STATION - is the body that oversees all operations for the municipally-owned regional solid waste transfer station located on Joint Base Cape Cod (JBCC) in Sandwich.
-OTHER (please list)
+TOWN ADMINISTRATORS ADVISORY COMMITTEE ON PEDESTRIAN BICYCLE PATHWAY - to assist in the creation of a pedestrian and bicycle pathway within the geographic boundaries of the Town of Bourne, connecting with the Shining Sea pathway in Falmouth TRANSPORTATION ADVISORY COMMITTEE - shall have the following responsibilities on transportation-related projects proposed by the town and others and shall include, but not limited to, highways and other roadways, rail services, bus services, shuttle services and transportation facilities. / WASTEWATER ADVISORY COMMITTEE - To serve as advisors to the Town Administrator and Bourne V Board of Sewer Commissioners in the areas of public policy and long-range planning as it relates to The implementation of the Comprehensive Wastewater Management Plan WASTEWATER FACILITY DESIGN AND BUILDING - To serve as advisors to the Town Administrator and Bourne Board of Sewer Commissioners as it prepares the final design siting and construction of a 100,000 gpd facility within Buzzards Bay.
+UPPER CAPE REGIONAL TRANSFER STATION - is the body that oversees all operations for the municipally-owned regional solid waste transfer station located on Joint Base Cape Cod (JPCC) in Sandwich.
+VETERANS GRAVES OFFICER OTHER (please list)